Chronic Impulsivity: What Is It?

 Impulsivity generally means “a tendency to act quickly, often without thinking or caring about the consequences.”
 According to Open Path Collective, chronic impulsivity “is a severe lack of self-regulation.
 This can take form as an inability to regulate immediate reactions or having trouble concentrating.
 When suffering from impulsiveness it is difficult to consider the consequences of your actions, as well as, the ability to complete routine tasks quietly, or refraining from interrupting conversations.
 Lack of self-control can also lead to impulsive spending or eating”.

-Spontaneous or impulsive behavior is usually a result of a state of emotion or thought.
+Spontaneous or impulsive behavior is usually a result of our emotions or our thinking.
 Thus, it can be common among children who still have maturing brains.
-They may impulsively reach for hot food on the stove, throw things when they are angry, use crayons on every kind of surface, or let their temper flare, even in public.
-These childish behaviors are usually outgrown as their brains mature and their capacities to understand and appreciate the consequences of their responses, their actions, or behaviors improve.
+They may impulsively reach for hot food on the stove, throw things when they are angry, use crayons on every kind of surface, or let their anger out in inappropriate ways.
+These childish behaviors are usually outgrown as their brains mature and their capacities to understand and appreciate the consequences of their behaviors improve.

 The “Spur of the Moment” Risks

-A person gripped with chronic impulsivity has difficulty with their feelings and behaviors.
+Those with chronic impulsivity often have difficulty with their feelings and behaviors.
 They have the tendency to be irrational and to base their decisions and actions purely on their overriding thoughts and feelings, usually without regard for what may happen or how it may affect them or others.
-A child may be inherently impulsive – dashing across a street, climbing over a fence, or playing with unsafe stuff, such as matches, or cleaning products.
-In time, these will change as their self-control is developed.
-Yet, this may not be true for everyone.

 Behind Chronic Impulsivity

 What causes chronic impulsivity?
 It is important to remember that such behavior isn’t healthy.
-It could be a symptom of a behavioral or emotional condition.
-There are several possible reasons why a person develops this condition.
-One common cause is “anxiety,” to be more specific, generalized anxiety disorder (GAD) and obsessive-compulsive disorder (OCD), which affect over 1 million people in the United States.
-These conditions can cause the affected to lose their abilities pertaining to logic and to act only according to their instincts.
+This can be a symptom of a behavioral health condition.
+One possible cause is anxiety, to be more specific, generalized anxiety disorder (GAD) and obsessive-compulsive disorder (OCD), which affect over 1 million people in the United States.
+These conditions can cause us to reach more impulsively and out of instinct at times.

-Experts also say that it could be a symptom of ADHD or attention deficit hyperactivity disorder, borderline personality, or the manic phase of the bipolar disorder.
-It can similarly be a symptom of any of the impulse-control disorders classified in the Diagnostic and Statistical Manual of Mental Disorders, 4th revision (DSM-IV) published by the American Psychiatric Association (APA).
+Experts also say that chronic impulsivity could be a symptom of Attention Deficit Hyperactivity Disorder (ADHD), borderline personality disorder, or the manic phase of bipolar disorder.
+It can similarly be a symptom of any of the impulse-control disorders as well.

-In addition, the condition may arise from poor modeling of appropriate behaviors or emotional management while growing up.
+In addition, impulsivity may arise from poor modeling of appropriate behaviors or emotional management while growing up.
 This means that a child may have patterned their behaviors after an influential figure in their life, such as a parent with poor self-regulation or control.
-It may also be developed as a managing response or behavior to a traumatic experience.
+It may also be developed as a response to a traumatic experience.

-Treatment can curb chronic impulsivity.
-There may not be a need for the use of behavioral medications.
-Therapy can provide the tools to help you cultivate self-control and modify your behavior, resulting in a better awareness of impulses and the development of more appropriate responses.
-Therapy can also assist you in unravelling the underlying cause of impulsivity, to resolve the issues arising from your hasty actions and decisions, and to further build healthier self-esteem.
+Therapy can improve chronic impulsivity.
+Counseling can provide the tools to help you cultivate self-control and modify your behavior, resulting in a better awareness of impulses and the development of more appropriate responses.
+Therapy can also assist you in unraveling the underlying cause of impulsivity, to address the consequences of your hasty actions and decisions, and to further build healthier self-esteem.

 Related Articles: